marcofalcaoo/todo-list/README.md

 # Todo Application - Full Stack

-A complete todo management application with user authentication and authorization.
+A complete todo management application with user authentication roles and authorization.

 ## What is this?